alex-bellon/wikipedia/wikipedia.md

 [Infinite Monkey Theorem](https://en.wikipedia.org/wiki/Infinite_monkey_theorem) - states that a monkey hitting keys at random on a typewriter keyboard for an infinite amount of time will almost surely type any given text, such as the complete works of William Shakespeare.

 [Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) - A thought experiment that raises the question of whether a ship—standing for an object in general—that has had all of its components replaced remains fundamentally the same object.

+[The monkey and the coconuts](https://en.wikipedia.org/wiki/The_monkey_and_the_coconuts) - The monkey and the coconuts is a mathematical puzzle in the field of Diophantine analysis involving five sailors and a monkey on a desert island who divide up a pile of coconuts.

 [Thompson's Lamp](https://en.wikipedia.org/wiki/Thomson%27s_lamp) - Thomson's lamp is a philosophical puzzle based on infinites.
 It was devised in 1954 by British philosopher James F. Thomson, who used it to analyze the possibility of a supertask, which is the completion of an infinite number of tasks.